Abayomiokojie/stroke-prediction/README.md

 - Joshua Okojie
 - Lindsay Hudson
 - Mariluz Lopez Zamora
-- Yunpeng Wang

-## RepoTitle: Stroke Prediction
-### README Title options:
+### README Title other options:
-- Stroke Risk Stratification: Identifying Vulnerable Individuals through Data Visualization.
 - Profiling Individuals at Risk of Stroke: A Data-Driven Approach
 - Characterization of Stroke Risk Populations: Clinical and Demographic Insights
 - Understanding Stroke Risk: Patterns, Predictors, and Profiles
 - Mapping the Landscape of Stroke Risk: A Characterization Study

-## CHOSEN DATASET: Stroke Prediction Dataset
+## Chosen Dataset: Stroke Prediction Dataset
 - URL: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

 ## Project Overview
 -  Purpose and Overview
+- Methodology
 -  Exploratory Data Analysis
+- Findings and Visualization Analysis
+- References

 ## Purpose and Overview
-This project has as goal to analyze and visualize the stroke prediction dataset to obtain a target model of individuals most at risk of suffering from a stroke to develop effective preventative measures/campaigns to reduce the prevalence of stroke.
+This project has as goal to analyze and visualize the stroke prediction dataset to obtain a target model of individuals most at risk of suffering from a stroke.
+The goal is to develop effective preventive measures and campaigns to reduce the prevalence of stroke.

 ### Business Problem
 We are a group of data scientists concerned about the high mortality and disability associated with stroke.
 In Canada, it is the third leading cause of death and the tenth largest contributor to disability-adjusted life years (the number of years lost due to ill health, disability, or early death)(1).
 It impacts health system costs, the workforce, and society.